evelynyoungsicheng/flowtrack-webshop-main/README.md

 Simply open `index.html` in a web browser to view the webshop.
 No build process or server required.

+## Language & Theme (added)

+- The site includes a language toggle in the header that switches between German and English.
+A small client-side translation helper is implemented in `js/main.js` and uses `data-i18n` attributes to find translatable strings.
+- By default the project uses a lightweight fallback dictionary.
+To enable automated translation using Google Cloud Translation API, set your API key in `js/main.js` in the `GOOGLE_TRANSLATE_API_KEY` variable.
+- Important security note: embedding a Google API key in client-side code will expose it publicly.
+For production, implement a small server-side proxy or Cloud Function that keeps the key secret and forwards translation requests.

+## Theme

+- A light/dark theme toggle is present in the header and persists the choice in `localStorage`.

 ## License

 © 2024 FlowTrack.
 All rights reserved.